Kunal-Shahaji-Londhe/MealPlus/README.md

-# Meal Planner Web Application🍕🍔🥗
+# Meal Planner Web Application🍕🥗

 Welcome to the Meal Planner Web Application repository!🐼 This project was developed as part of an assignment at Pimpri Chinchwad College of Engineering, Pune.